ottokafka2/leave/docs/diaries/2024/feburary/year_of_dragon.md

 She reminded me my old time friend, who was also good at social but also compassionate enough to support others.

 I worried about both of them.
 One of them was too reclusive to easily being trapped into emotional landscape.
 Another one struggled with study and perfectionism.
-I felt empathetic for both of them as I went through and also I am going through the phases.
+I felt empathetic for both of them as I have experienced and also am currently going through similar phases.
 This sentence occupied my mind every day: 'How I wished our days could be much better'.
 I envied those sincerely enjoyed their life.

 ## Some details